 1

-General companion animal practice may be adequately covered at $1M - $2M, but practices offering advanced surgery, emergency care, or equine medicine should consider $5M+.
-The trend toward higher-value treatments means claim sizes are increasing across all practice types.
+General companion animal practice may be adequately covered at $1M to $2M, but practices offering advanced surgery, emergency care or equine medicine should consider $5M or more.
+The trend toward higher-value treatments means claim sizes are rising across all practice types.

 2